React

 type ComponentNameProps = {}

-"_x" folders: For more complex components, it may make sense to extract logic/UI/etc. into their own local files (e.g. to prevent any single file from getting too big).
-In these situations, local files are to be places in local "_x" folders:
+**"\_x" folders:** For more complex components, it may make sense to extract logic/UI/etc. into their own local files (e.g. to prevent any single file from getting too big).\

 These extract components, helper functions, types, constants, etc. that are only used by the main component are termed "local" components, helper functions, etc., and should be co-located within the component folder".